ccustodio99/iLCCD/docs/Ticketing_System_Module.md

 - IT or system administrators

 Additional users may be included as watchers to collaborate on the issue.
 Watchers can follow progress and comment, but only the ticket owner and the assigned user can modify or close the ticket.
+- Discussions are captured as comments with author and timestamp, and watchers receive email notifications whenever a new comment is posted.
 - After a department head approves a linked job order or requisition, the ticket becomes read-only for the requester.
 The head may revert the ticket to a pending state with remarks if updates are required.